aws-samples/amazon-personalize-live-event-contextualization/README.md

 **STEP # 7 : DEPLOY REACT MICRO-FRONTEND COMPONENTS**

 Three sample micro-frontend applications are made available to enable end-to-end testing.
 These micro-frontend applications are demo / skeletal version for a betting module, player profile module, and a video player module.
 This section explains how these micro-frontend components can be deployed.
 All these applications are build using ReactJS and hosted on EC2 servers running on different ports.
 There is one single application load balancer (ALB) provisioned to reach out to these three micro-frontend applications.
 The micro-frontends is to be deployed using the following [CloudFormation script](https://github.com/aws-samples/amazon-personalize-live-event-contextualization/blob/main/cloudFormationDeploymentScript/ux-microfrontend-deploy-component.yml).
 Run this CloudFormation script from the console or AWS CLI, as done in the previous steps.
+IMPORTANT NOTE: This cloudformation script has a hardcoded AMI-ID specific to the BOM region.
+It may be noted that EC2 AMIs are specific to a region, and needs to be swapped out with a suitable AMI ID if you are running the cloudformation script from a different region.
+Specifically, change the "ImageId" attribute in the cloudformation script.

 Once the CloudFormation execution is completed successfully it should create an application load balancer (ALB).
 Please refer to this [link](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to familiarize yourself on ALB is required.
 If the CloudFormation script was run from the AWS console, you can navigate to CloudFormation > Stacks > (Selcted Stack).
 Click on the "Outputs" tab of the selected stack and look for the Application Load Balancer (ALB) that was created as a part of execution.
 Please note that CloudFormation stacks are region specific and you stick to the same region.
 Alternatively, you can extract the ALB output using [AWS CLI commands](https://aws.amazon.com/cli/).